mericuluca/CI2024_lab3/README.md

 States_list is sorted by the costs and the next state is chosen by looking for the least cost.

-The available actions found for this new state and goes like this.
+If the new state is not the goal, the available actions is found for this new state and the algorithm goes like this.